-Edmund and Andujar set up Marrakech showdown
+Edmund And Andujar Set Up Marrakech Showdown

+Kyle Edmund will play Pablo Andujar in his first ATP World Tour final after they both won twice in the Grand Prix Hassan II on Saturday.

-Edmund, who exceeded expectations by reaching the semi-finals of the Australian Open in January, defeated Malek Jaziri 6-2 6-1 to reach the last four after no play was possible on Saturday (AEST) because of rain.
+Edmund, who exceeded expectations by reaching the semi-finals of the Australian Open in January, defeated Malek Jaziri 6-2 6-1 to reach the last four after no play was possible on Friday due to rain.

-The No.2 seed then saw off Richard Gasquet in straight sets, winning 6-3 6-4 to stand on the brink of claiming his maiden title in Marrakech.
+The second seed then saw off Richard Gasquet in straight sets, winning 6-3 6-4 to stand on the brink of claiming his maiden title in Marrakech.

-Brit Edmund blasted 11 aces past the experienced No.4 seed from France, breaking four times to become the first player to reach the final.
+Brit Edmund blasted 11 aces past the experienced fourth seed from France, breaking four times to become the first player to reach the final.

-Andujar will be Edmund's opponent on Monday (AEST) after he defeated qualifier Alexey Vatutin 6-4 5-7 6-3 before ousting Joao Sousa 6-4 6-4.
+Andujar will be Edmund's opponent on Sunday after he defeated qualifier Alexey Vatutin 6-4 5-7 6-3 before ousting Joao Sousa 6-4 6-4.

 Spaniard Andujar, a two-time winner of this tournament, broke Sousa twice in each set to stay in the hunt to complete a hat-trick of titles in Morocco.